-Flour and materials are based on the number of students and the number of batches of bread your classes will be making.
-For example, if you have a class of 30 working in teams of 3, your group will be making 10 batches of bread.
+The amount of flour and materials sent to your school is based on the number of students and how many batches of bread your group will be making.
+For example, if you have a class of 24, working in teams of 2, your group is making 12 batches of bread.